EdJohnsen/-openSource-deepClone/deepClone/README.md

-Ignoring Call Stack problems, the deep-cloning solutions in this repository are considered "complete" by the below definition.
+Ignoring Call Stack problems, the deepCloneESx solutions in this repository are considered "complete" by the below definition.

 Additionally, excepting argument objects, all solutions in this repository support cross-frame deep-cloning.